vipulgupta2048/firedocs/api-app/Impressions/Authentication Type Selection.md

 - No Auth
 - NTLM (Under Development)

-You can choose whichever authentication type you need by navigating to the `Auths` tab in the request panel and selecting from either the `Quick auth type selection` or the dropdownlist.
+You can choose whichever authentication type you need by navigating to the `Auths` tab in the request panel and selecting from either the `Quick auth type selection` or the dropdown list.